w3c/specberus/doc/Presentation.md

 ---

-# How Specberus has improved recently
+# How Spartacus has improved recently

 `0.3.3` → `0.4.0`